jneums/final-score/docs/SPEC.md

 #### **6. Scope of Work (MVP)**

-*   **Token Support:** The canister will support a single, specified ICRC token (e.g., ckUSDC) for all deposits and predictions.
+*   **Token Support:** The canister will support a single, specified ICRC token (e.g., USDC) for all deposits and predictions.
 *   **Market Types:** Only the simple "Win/Loss/Draw" market type will be supported.
 *   **Fees:** The MVP will not include any revenue-generating fees.
 100% of the losing pools will be distributed to the winners.
 *   **Oracle:** The system will rely exclusively on the specified mainnet Football Oracle canister.